avaika/interview/README.md

 CMD ['/bin/bash /app/run.sh']
 ```
-4. Can I have a container with multiple processes inside?
-Pros / cons.
+4. Docker container with multiple processes inside.
+What are pros & cons?
-5. What is docker capabilities?
+5. When do we need docker capabilities?
 ```
 docker run -it bash
 apk add e2fsprogs-extra